ktyntang/aloscraper2022/README.md

 # Aloscraper 2022

-Download courses from <https://www.alomoves.com> automatically.
+Download courses from Alo Moves automatically.

 A quick update to gatekeepr's code to make it work for me.
 Gets the individual class links, HAR file, then video link, then downloads video and txt of class description.